How Can You Challenge Breathalyzer Results in a DUI Case?

 Man taking breathalyzer test

-Like any machine, breathalyzers are subject to human error, mechanical issues, and procedural flaws.
-The law recognizes these weaknesses, which is why defendants in DUI cases have the right to contest and challenge the validity of the state’s evidence.
+A DUI charge can impact every part of a person’s life, from their career opportunities to their personal relationships.
+However, breathalyzers, like any machine, are subject to human error, mechanical issues, and procedural flaws.
+The law recognizes these weaknesses, which is why defendants have the right to contest and challenge the validity of the state’s evidence.

-Breathalyzers Under Montana Law
+Montana Law Governing Breathalyzers

 Grounds for Challenging Breathalyzer Results

+• Medical conditions and physiological factors: Certain health conditions, such as acid reflux, diabetes, or asthma, can affect the accuracy of breathalyzer readings.
 For example, individuals with gastroesophageal reflux disease may have alcohol from the stomach rise into the mouth, artificially inflating the BAC reading.
 A thorough criminal defense strategy considers whether medical conditions may have influenced the test results.

-Alcohol levels in the body fluctuate depending on when the last drink was consumed.
+• Timing of the test: Alcohol levels in the body fluctuate depending on when the last drink was consumed.
 If the test was administered long after the person was stopped, the results may not accurately reflect their BAC while driving.
 This creates an opportunity for the defense to argue that the results are misleading.

 Why Breathalyzers Are Not Foolproof

 For instance, body temperature, breathing patterns, and even physiological differences can affect how alcohol is processed.
 Two people drinking the same amount of alcohol may show very different results on a breathalyzer test.
+In criminal defense cases, your attorney can demonstrate these potential inaccuracies and explain to the court why the state’s evidence may not be as reliable as it appears.

 Key Evidence to Review in DUI Cases